 In the main body of the ticket, you can see that the ticket includes the subject and description of the support request you sent by email.
 The support request you submitted earlier is the first comment in the ticket and the email subject becomes the title of the ticket.

 The first comment of the ticket contains the content of the email request you sent.
-Above the first comment, you see that a new empty comment is open and ready for you (as the agent) to enter a response.
+Below the first comment, you see that a new empty comment is open and ready for you (as the agent) to enter a response.
 The comment area includes a text toolbar you can use to format your response, add attachments, and so on.

 You can also add private comments (referred to as an Internal Note).
 The requester never sees these notes, they are used for internal communication only.
 For example, an agent may need to get advice from another agent to solve the requester's support issue.
 If you want to add an internal note, click that tab.